-This is the year to go overboard with your own house decorations!
+Lots of family get into the spooky spirit by going overboard with yard decor.
 Come up with a theme and run with it both inside and outside.
-Enlist neighbors by encouraging them to participate in the seasonal decor this year.
 Just like at Christmas time, families can take a driving or walking tour of the best decorated “haunted houses” in your neighborhood.

-- Gotta love this amazing DIY Rainbow Pumpkin Arch from The House that Lars Built that’s perfect front porch decor for all of fall.
+Check out this amazing DIY Rainbow Pumpkin Arch from The House that Lars Built that’s perfect front porch decor for all of fall.

-- Use these easy Halloween Window Clings from PipSqueeksPiks on Etsy for decorations that can be reused year after year!
+- Use these easy Halloween Window Clings from ThatPCrafts on Etsy for decorations that can be reused year after year!

 Inside the home, decorate areas of the house in a festive Halloween theme.
 I choose to use pumpkins and fall decorations for my home decor.
 I prefer a fall theme versus anything overly scary (for the sake of my preschooler).
-Incorporating Disney Halloween Decor is another fun way to welcome the season.
+Bonus: Some of these decorations transfer easily into November for Thanksgiving decor!

 - Decorate the house with these Candy-Filled Pumpkin Balloons from One Little Project.
 Pop them for a treat on Halloween night!